RayBenefield/Forge-Dev-Kit/feature-requests.md

    Number:Checking could prove to be very very valuable moving forward
  - **Allow Filtering in Conditions** - Some conditions would be made much easier if we could do filtering to target specific players, or objects
+ - **Save single objects as prefabs** - A lot of usefulness to prefabs is preset settings and scripts, with how complex objects can be it would be great to be able to create prefabs out of single objects, especially with the more modular scripting system
+ - **UI Consistency** - Anywhere I can use a number, I'd like to be able to use any number (for example action target filtering can only take specific numbers like number of this).
+And when I can use a conditional expression (like a filter) I'd like to be able to use any conditional.
+For example, filters being able to use action conditions (like number check) or conditions being able to use filters instead of preset filters like Objects, Players, All